top of page

 Why is my dog so itchy but doesn’t have fleas?

-Environmental allergies, food sensitivities, and yeast/bacterial skin infections are common reasons.
+Environmental allergies, food sensitivities, and yeast or bacterial skin infections are common reasons.

 When should I take my pet to the vet?